 Expose yourself to the best things that humans have done, and then try to bring those things into what you’re doing (Steve Jobs)

-Richard Sagala’s wine story began with an analogy game involving wine and the sound of musical instruments, the meeting of a classical musician with a passion for gastronomy, to Paris in 1984-85, to Lyon from 1993 to 1996 discovering French wine regions and chefs table, to discovering Protocol at the Canadian Consulate, to Butler studies in the Netherlands and the UK in 2001, to becoming a wine expert, to starting in 2012 the first private WSET school in Québec, to completing a Wine MBA in Bordeaux and getting involved in wine business research, to presenting in academic circles around the world, to creating the International Montreal Butler Academy in 2016 with a proprietary wine cellar management program, to sourcing cellar worthy original wines, to helping businesses wishing to pivot form the Service Economy to the Experiential Economy by offering specialized training, to preparing for 2019 a book, The Etiquette Dividend, for life maximizers and those wishing to outclass the rest and become ornaments to their professions.
+Richard Sagala’s wine story began with an analogy game involving wine and the sound of musical instruments, the meeting of a classical musician with a passion for gastronomy, to Paris in 1984-85, to Lyon from 1993 to 1996 discovering French wine regions and chefs table, to discovering Protocol at the Canadian Consulate, to Butler studies in the Netherlands and the UK in 2001, to becoming a wine expert, to starting in 2012 the first private WSET school in Québec, to completing a Wine MBA in Bordeaux and getting involved in wine business research, to presenting in academic circles around the world, to creating the International Montreal Butler Academy in 2016 with a proprietary wine cellar management program, to sourcing cellar worthy original wines, to helping businesses wishing to pivot form the Service Economy to the Experiential Economy.
 Finally, in November 2018, in a mysterious twist of fate, Richard Sagala returned to the exact same spot where he met the classical musician mentioned (at the beginning of this text) that got the ball rolling for him some forty-five years ago.
 All came full circle when Richard Sagala got appointed Sommelier to Orford Music arts centre, saddled with the task of creating and building the Orford Music investment wine cellar.

 From Music that taste good, to wine, to the Rich lifestyle, and back to the Music that taste good… where it all began.